natewallace/angular2-inline/README.md

 ## angular2-inline

+**This extension is no longer supported.**
+All functionality that was provided by this extension can now be found in the Angular language service extension: https://marketplace.visualstudio.com/items?itemName=Angular.ng-template

 *This extension replaces the language-vscode-javascript-angular2 extension.*

 This package is a language extension for Microsoft Visual Studio Code.
 It extends the javascript and